ethanmackie/ecash-chat/README.md

 - Real time address specific filtering
 - XEC Tipping on addresses
 - Integrated with the eCash Alias protocol
-- Enables embedding of images, youtube videos and emojis in messages
+- Enables embedding of images, Youtube videos, Twitter tweets and emojis in messages
 - Powered by In-Node Chronik via Cashtab Extensions